rsm-hcd/RSM.HCD.CSharp/src/AndcultureCode.CSharp.Core/AndcultureCode.CSharp.Core.md

 ##### Summary

-Descriptor of individual person's in the system
+Descriptor of an individual in the system

 <a name='P-AndcultureCode-CSharp-Core-Interfaces-Entity-IUser-Email'></a>
 ### Email `property`